 This has been a great project to put in practice so many tools and concepts I’ve been learning in the past years about web development, UX Design and Analytics.
 Working in bike de boa I’ve learned how important it is to go beyond aesthetics and Usability to create a great product.
 And, most of all, beyond just improving hard skills, this has been a project with a social purpose.

-Most cicling apps at that time seemed to focus too much either on cicling as a sport or in routing.
-But how can even the most advanced pathplanning algorithms help you if you happen to live in a city with few to no cyclable paths and traffic is chaotic and super dangerous?
+Most cycling apps at that time seemed to focus too much on routing: how to bike from point A to point B?
+But how can even the most advanced pathplanning algorithms help you if you happen to live in a city with few to no bike paths and traffic is chaotic and dangerous?
 This is a cultural problem, and probably no app can fix that.
-Most of our western cities are “carcentric” by design, and drivers think they have the streets all to themselves and their noisy, air-polluting, stress-inducing machines.
+Most of our western cities are car-centric by design, and drivers think they have the streets all to themselves and for their noisy, air-polluting and stress-inducing machines.

 Bike racks, as they call structures to park bicycles, are made to offer confort and safety to ciclists and even work as some kind of subliminar marketing for the daily ciclist.
 There is even research that say they can boost local economy by increasing customers and sales.

 Many places already offered good structures to their clients to park their bikes, but people didn’t seem to know about them.
 Also there are big misconceptions on what it means to safely park a bike, so there was a big opportunity to reach people and educate them.

 We made a very extensive benchmark study of collaborative maps in Brazil and abroad.

 We back all our decisions with user interviews and extensive Desk Research for content on bike safety and urban guidelines from around the world.
 We started getting really active on online biking communities to reach all kinds of opinions.